 On a typical day I will read all manner of articles and press releases.
 I will comment on them and post these to the client side of ned.
 This is part of ned’s subscription service.
 It helps ned’s clients sort through the stream of news.

-I am writing here because of a recent article about Intel’s recently released Optane memory products in IEEE Spectrum.
+I am writing here in response to an IEEE Spectrum article about Intel’s recently released Optane memory products.
 In short, Intel’s Optane products are based on 3D XPoint memory, which Intel developed with Micron.
 Optane is currently marketed as an intermediary between storage and memory.
-It sounds arcane but it will be a big deal if Optane can someday become the Universal Memory i.e. replace storage and memory.
+It sounds arcane but it will be a big deal if Optane can someday become the Universal Memory i.e. replace storage and DRAM.
 As I have written before, a Universal Memory will be difficult to realize, but if it is realized it will be very valuable.

 where am I going?